user683/CNSDiff/README.md

 ## Causal Negative Sampling via Diffusion Model for Out-of-Distribution Recommendation

 ![Model Structure](model_structure.png)

-Heuristic negative sampling enhances recommendation perfor- mance by selecting negative samples of varying hardness levels from predefined candidate pools to guide the model toward learn- ing more accurate decision boundaries.
-However, our empirical and theoretical analyses reveal that unobserved environmental con- founders (e.g., exposure or popularity biases) in candidate pools may cause heuristic sampling methods to introduce false hard nega- tives (FHNS).
-These misleading samples can encourage the model to learn spurious correlations induced by such confounders, ultimately compromising its generalization ability under distribution shifts.
-To address this issue, we propose a novel method named Causal Negative Sampling via Diffusion (CNSDiff).
+In this paper, we propose a novel method named Causal Negative Sampling via Diffusion (CNSDiff).
 By synthesizing nega- tive samples in the latent space via a conditional diffusion process, CNSDiff avoids the bias introduced by predefined candidate pools